alexVinarskis/display-switch-keycombo/README.md

 other computer has put the monitors to sleep, they will switch immediately back to the original input.

 ### Different inputs on different monitors
-`display-switch` supports per-monitor configuration: add one or more monitor-specific configuration sections to set monitor-specific inputs.
+`display-switch-keycombo` supports per-monitor configuration: add one or more monitor-specific configuration sections to set monitor-specific inputs.
 For example:

 ```ini